 If you like, you can add some herbs to the sauce as it cooks for an extra layer of flavor: bay leaves, a sprig of fresh rosemary or fresh thyme, or a bouquet garni of all three, would all be nice.
 Some recipes call for adding a clove of garlic to the soffritto.

-You will probably have extra tomato sauce, which is delicious over pasta—perhaps better than the meat itself!
+You will probably have extra tomato sauce from making Tuscan Pot Roast, which is delicious over pasta—perhaps better than the meat itself!
 The taste, if I may say so, is very reminiscent of a good Neapolitan ragù.